Korean War Legacy Project

 Interviewer: Since you’ve been back in the states, have you been back to Korea?

-Mararac: I haven’t had a chance to return to Korea, but I am continuing to study Korean at San Diego state in hopes that maybe if the opportunity in the future arrives, then I may move back to Korea
+Mararac: But I am continuing to study Korean at San Diego State in hopes that maybe if the opportunity in the future arrives, then I may move back to Korea.